Master HTML and CSS on this 2 day introduction to HTML and CSS training course.

 Am I Ready for this Course?

 This is a complete beginners’ course.
-You do not need prior knowledge of HTML to attend.
+You do not need prior knowledge of HTML or CSS to attend.

 Some understanding of the web is useful but don’t worry as it’s not required.